muldos/rt-local-devk8S/README.md

 ```

 ## Update to a new version
-Jfrog is not always releasing an updated Helm chart version for every version of artifactory (Or other componenents), but you can update to a given version using the following command:
+Jfrog is not always releasing an updated Helm chart version for every version of artifactory (or other component), but you can update to a given version using the following command:

 ```
 helm upgrade jfrog-platform --set global.versions.artifactory=7.84.16 --set databaseUpgradeReady=true --reuse-values --namespace jfrog-platform jfrog/jfrog-platform